 - It is controlled by western nations.
 E.g. Most of it directors and MDs are either European or American.
 E.g. Dominique Straus Khan, Christen Laggarde etc.

-- It does not offer quick response to crises.
+- It does not offer quick responses to crises.
 E.g. Greek financial crisis.
-IMF only came when EU has done as much as it could.
+IMF only came when the EU has done as much as it could.

-- Most of its assistance come with austerity plans most of which is to the detriment of the citizen – e.g. tax increases and cuts in social welfare benefits
+- Most of its assistance comes with austerity plans most of which are to the detriment of the citizen – e.g. tax increases and cuts in social welfare benefits

-- It leads to privatization of state-owned enterprises – e.g. With the introduction of SAPs
+- It leads to the privatization of state-owned enterprises – e.g. With the introduction of SAPs

 World Trade Organization